spider-gazelle/ffmpeg/README.md

 # ffmpeg libav bindings for crystal lang

 Primarily to extract video frames from streams and files for processing by AI.
-NOTE:: currently blocks the crystal-lang reactor and not recommened for use yet.

 ## Installation